-- Current % hungry people globally: 11% - Projected global population in 2050: 9500 million - Number of hungry people: 9500 0.11 = 1045 million (approximately 3x USA population) - 5.
+- · Current global population: 7300 million - Projected global population in 2050: 9500 million - Number of hungry people: (95/73)795 = 1030 million (approximately 3x USA population) - 5.
 Is this an exaggerated or conservative value?
 Explain.

-⇔ FURTHER BACKGROUND
+← FURTHER BACKGROUND

 Food security is a complex sustainable development issue, linked to health through malnutrition, but also to sustainable economic development, environment, and trade.
 There is a great deal of debate around food security with some arguing that: